mondoohq/docs/docs/cnquery/home.md

 ![cnquery Docs](/img/cnquery/docs-cnquery-banner.png)

 cnquery is an open source, cloud-native tool that answers every question about your infrastructure.
+Built upon Mondoo's advanced security data fabric, it reveals critical information about all your systems.

 ### [What Is cnquery?](/cnquery/cnquery-about/)